hynek/structlog/docs/loggers.rst

 Have a look at the :ref:`Flask example <flask-example>` how this works in practice.

-.. [*] Please not that in Python's 'consenting adults spirit', structlog does *not* enforce the immutability with technical means.
+.. [*] Please note that in Python's 'consenting adults spirit', structlog does *not* enforce the immutability with technical means.
    However, if you don't meddle with undocumented data, the objects can be safely considered immutable.